Improbable-AI/walk-these-ways/README.md

 <td style="padding:20px;width:75%;vertical-align:middle">
       <a href="">
-      <b> Walk these Ways: Learning with Parametric Auxiliary Rewards for an Uncertain Future </b>
+      <b> Walk these Ways: Tuning Robot Control for Generalization with Multiplicity of Behavior </b>
       </a>
       <br>
       <a href="https://gmargo11.github.io/" target="_blank">Gabriel B. Margolis</a> and <a href="https://people.csail.mit.edu/pulkitag" target="_blank">Pulkit Agrawal</a>